Full Grand Canyon: Colorado River Rafting Trips

 One thing is certain Grand Canyon rafting trips: there will be plenty of food!
 Morning starts with a full, hearty breakfast with cowboy coffee gets the day going.
 A riverside picnic sets the scene for lunch.
 Dinners can be anything from a New York steak, grilled filet of salmon, or a Mexican feast followed by a hot, Dutch oven dessert.
 There are plenty of snacks and beverages offered throughout the day.
 Alcoholic beverages are not included, but you are welcome to bring your own.
 With advance notice, outfitters are able to accommodate for special dietary requirements.

 All camping and river-related safety equipment.
 Plenty of fresh food, non-alcoholic beverages, and snacks.
 Transportation to Lees Ferry.
 Depending on the outfitter and trip selected, additional transportation may be included.
+See a sample packing list to get an idea of the gear you will need.

 Grand Canyon Colorado River Experts